-I make sure every graze snack earns one of our badges, so that you can confidently choose the snacks that are right for you.
+I make sure the nutrition of every graze snack is clear, so that you can confidently choose the snacks that are right for you.

 With Jess around, every graze snack is rigorously inspected to make sure it's perfectly portioned with no artificial colours, flavours or preservatives.

-To help you choose the right snacks for your health goal, Jess awards each snack with at least one of these badges:
+To help you choose the right snacks for your health goal, Jess makes sure each snack ticks at least one of these boxes:

 Just because you’re watching your portions doesn’t mean you can’t enjoy snacking!
-Our taste experts have made sure every snack in this collection is naturally delicious whilst remaining under 150 calories, so you can confidently support your healthy lifestyle without missing out on flavour.
+You'll be able to easily spot every graze snack with 150 calories or less, so you can confidently support your healthy lifestyle without missing out on flavour.